 At Seniors Helping Seniors® Raleigh, we have a passion for meeting the needs of seniors in a way that provides both dignity and a sense of camaraderie.
 Our owners Kathy Uveges and Rich Uveges firmly believe we can do that through serving seniors in our community, which includes: Wake Forest, Rolesville, Raleigh, and surrounding areas.

 Kathy and Rich Uveges live in Wake Forest, NC with two of their four children, and two dogs.
 They traveled extensively, living in northern Virginia, southern California, central Virginia and Zagreb, Croatia before making Wake Forest their home in 2009.

-Kathy was born and raised in Roanoke, Virginia and attended Radford University graduating with a degree in Chemistry.
-She also started out as a Chemist before holding several management roles in the Quality departments of various Pharmaceutical companies.
+Kathy was born and raised in Roanoke, Virginia and received a degree from Radford University.
+She worked as a Chemist and in management roles in the Quality departments of various Pharmaceutical companies.
 She was the caregiver of her four children and worked three years as a teacher's assistant while also finding time to volunteer as Vice President of Fund Raising, President of the PTA and the Teacher’s Assistant representative for Rolesville Elementary School.
 In 2008 Kathy’s mother lost her long battle with cancer in which Kathy had been by her side as a caregiver, a daughter and a friend.
-Again tragedy struck in 2009 where Kathy’s father was diagnosed with a kidney disease spiraling him into kidney failure.
+Misfortune struck again in 2009 when Kathy’s father was diagnosed with a kidney disease spiraling him into kidney failure.
 Later that same year Kathy was confirmed as a match and donated the kidney to her father who has lived a full and healthy life ever since.
 This event started Kathy’s interest in health and fitness where she is an avid amateur athlete and has completed triathlons, marathons, and half-marathons.